arezamoosavi/alimo.github.io/index.md

 ### [Real-time Bitcoin Price](https://github.com/arezamoosavi/BTC-Alarming)

-**Detail:** Implementation of training, pre-trained keras and torch models for categorical datasets
+**Detail:** Implementation of training, pre-trained keras and torch models for categorical datasets; this app is developed and deployed with docker.

 **Tools:** Faust, Kafka, Asyncpg, Tortoise, Docker, Redis